robenkleene/audio-references/maschine.md

 - Press `Shift+2 (Redo)` to redo a change
 - Press `Shift+9 (Clear)` to clear a pattern
 - Hold `Note Repeat` and play for note repeat effect
-- Press the magnifying glass and use the encoder to choose another kit, press it to choose

 ### MIDI Mode